cloudspores/contains-tree/README.md

 In practice, performance is better than this rough estimate because the compareTree() method in TreeUtils.java is not called on every node in T1.

-compareTree() only gets called the number of occurrences of T2's root in T1 making the runtime is closer to an upper limit of O(n + km).
+compareTree() only gets called the number of occurrences of T2's root in T1 making the runtime closer to an upper limit of O(n + km).

 Where k is the number of occurrences of T2's root in T1